 The characters seem of so little importance to the film that the actors filling the parts are negligible Scott Speedman makes almost zero impression on the film and Kate Beckinsale barely more than he does.
 She has even been stripped of all the Gothic poses that Len Wiseman (now her real-life husband) put her through in the first film and is only there in a handful of lines of dialogue and a few action sequences.
 The character that does come to the fore is that of Marcus whose obsession with his brother and especially the sequence where he remonstrates Derek Jacobi about becoming a god have a great mad intensity to them.
 Derek Jacobi does present some class to the proceedings, although you wonder what a classic actor like Jacobi who is pointedly listed as being Sir Derek Jacobi on the end credits is doing in a mindless action vehicle like this.

-This was followed by the prequel Underworld: Rise of the Lycans (2009) and a further sequel Underworld: Awakening (2012).
+This was followed by the prequel Underworld: Rise of the Lycans (2009) and two further sequels Underworld: Awakening (2012) and Underworld: Blood Wars (2016).
 Len Wiseman subsequently went onto helm Live Free or Die Hard/Die Hard 4.0 (2007) and the remake of Total Recall (2012), as well as to create/produce the tv series Sleepy Hollow (2013 ) and Lucifer (2015 ).

 (Nominee for Best Makeup Effects at this sites Best of 2006 Awards).